rexdf/ChineseLocalization/README.md

 ### problems

+Now this problem has been solved at st3-1.6.0.

-Because almost every package has a `Main.sublime-menu`, So some package name maybe override the Default one.
+~~Because almost every package has a `Main.sublime-menu`, So some package name maybe override the Default one.~~

-AFAIK, minimal manual delete including:
+~~AFAIK, minimal manual delete including~~:

 + **SublimeREPL** delete caption